Design Effective Employee Learning Journeys: Top 4 Steps

 We believe that employee learning experiences should be designed as thoughtfully as customer experiences.
 To design effective employee learning journeys, instructional designers first need to be clear on ten factors with their key stakeholders to accelerate and support change:

-9. Available support, practice, and reinforcement systems
+10. What support, practice, and reinforcement systems are available?

 A Note about Employee Personas